Wilsn

 Shannon Busch, known professionally as WILSN, is an Australian singer, songwriter.

 Their second album Bloom was released in October 2025 and debuted at number 31 on the ARIA Charts.

 Early life

 Busch originates from Geelong, Australia before moving to Melbourne to study jazz at the Victorian College of the Arts.

+In 2023, Busch told The Music "My mum likes soul music; my dad likes old music.
+I got brought up on a lot of jazz as well.
+My dad's a big jazz fan.
+My mum's semi-musical.
+My dad's not really musical, but they just love the music."

+Busch said she discovered and "fell in love" with Aretha Franklin's music at age 13 or 14.

 Career

+In early 2020, WILSN toured with The Teskey Brothers in the UK and Europe.

 In February 2023, WILSN released the debut album, Those Days Are Over.
 At the AIR Awards of 2024, it won Best Independent Soul/R&B Album or EP.

 In June 2023, a cover of Crowded House's "Better Be Home Soon" with Budjerah was released for Mushroom: Fifty Years of Making Noise.

 In October 2025, WILSN released Bloom.